Language : English 简体 繁體

 Senior Fellow, Center for China and Globalization, CCG

-Early in September, U.S. Representative Tom Cotton and his colleagues proposed the Trade with China Act, which contains a key clause that revokes permanent normal trade relations with China.
+Early in September, U.S. Senator Tom Cotton and his colleagues proposed the Trade with China Act, which contains a key clause that revokes permanent normal trade relations with China.
 It is the third time Cotton has proposed the bill over the past three and half years.

 Revocation of PNTR, or Most Favored Nation status, means that 32 percent of tariffs will apply to all imports from China.
 Earlier, Donald Trump said that he will impose 60 percent of tariffs on all imports from China, namely 19.25 percent of the current tariff level after Trump’s unilateral 2018-19 tariffs, plus 32 percent of non-PNTR treatment and a further 10 percent general tariff on all imports from the rest of the world.